icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 ```
 </details>

-But what do you have to do when the authentication token of Daenaerys expires and she needs to login again?
+But what do you have to do when the authentication token of Daenaerys expires, and she needs to log in again?

 ## Logging in with  existing credentials
 Each time you complete the registration or login process, you can save the credentials you receive